YunongPan/group_surfing_ws/README.md

 	`g h j`
 	`b n m`

-	*to control the movement of the two human models on the right.*
+	*to control the movement of the two human models on the right.
+If you are using an English keyboard, please pay attention to the position of z button.*

 4. Open another terminal and launch the open source leg tracker, then click back to the terminal of 3. step and try to move the human models toward the goal (default: x = 40.0 m, y = 0.0 m).
 Group-surfing should be started successfully.